sharan7898/Typescript/README.md

 ```

 In summary, modules in TypeScript allow us to organize and reuse code across different parts of our application.
 We can use the export keyword to make variables, functions, and classes available for use in other modules, and the import keyword to import them into other modules.
-Default exports allow us to export a single value from a module as the default export
+Default exports allow us to export a single value from a module as the default export.